UnsafePointer/android-development-tools/README.md

 __Advanced:__

 > I can't consider myself an expert Android developer, so this section probably would be an intermediate for most of the Android developers out there.
 Cyril Mottier blog helped me a lot to learn about the best tools and techniques on Android development.
 Third party frameworks like Roboguice and Roboelectric really helps you a lot with unit testing.
 Robospice is my networking framework, it's really similar to Dobjanschi's implementation, but in some ways I find this one more natural to the Android system.
 Guava is a very solid Java core library, I'm using this a lot for concurrency programming.
 Gradle is the best build system I have used, it's superior to Maven and Ant and it's been chosen by the Android development team as the next Android build system.
+Finally, iOS developers are always proud about the Apple's iOS Simulator, and Android developers have been doomed with Google's Android Emulator for a lot of time, but no more!
+Simulation, at least sort of..., is also available on Android with this tool, enjoy.

 Cyril Mottier blog: http://cyrilmottier.com/
 Guava: https://code.google.com/p/guava-libraries/